Welcome to Vamos

 Requirements

-- PUMA (from the http://aspectc.org project, Ubuntu / Debian users install the package libpuma-dev)
+- PUMA (from the http://aspectc.org project, Ubuntu / Debian users may install via apt-get libpuma-dev, others might use 'make localpuma' see 'Building' section)

 - pstreams (package libpstreams-dev)